DewofyourYouth/DewofyourYouth.github.io/_posts/2019-11-26-basic-vue-todo.md

 Here is a good place to stop for now.
 In the next section, we'll learn how to add todo items to the list.

 The documentation for Vuejs is found [here](https://vuejs.org/).

-The github repo for the finished project is [here](https://github.com/DewofyourYouth/vue-localStorage-todo) and a demo page for that repo is [here](https://dewofyouryouth.github.io/vue-localStorage-todo/).

 Here is the finished app on CodePen: